MrLutik/kira2.0/README.md

 # Node initialization process

 ## To initialize new network
-for now it is required to have github access token and set it as variable name
+for now it is required to have github access token and set it as env variable

 ```export GITHUB_TOKEN=ghp_zQIII30pN114wyJv5rpNyfqVxjXpws3UfjYu```